- Research Institute of Wildlife Ecology /

 - Research /

-- Conservation medicine unit /
+- Conservation medicine /

 - Investigating the genetic diversity of reintroduced Przewalski´s horses in the Great Gobi B Projected Area to assess the extent of hybridisation with domestic horses